Code-Institute-Submissions/Squelsh84-milestone-project-1/README.md

 # Maide Connemara

 My First Milestone Project for Code Institute is a website idea for a real business.
 My father has been making Handcrafted walking sticks for years but has only ever given them away for free or people have bought them when calling to the house.
 This is a fully responsive website designed to create a funnel to create first contact with potential customers.

 Please click [here](https://squelsh84.github.io/milestone_project_1/) for a live demo of the website

 # UX

- The aim of th design was to create a first contact with potential customers using a simple scroll down design.
-This website is targeted towards customers who are enthusiastic about hiking, trekking and trail walking.
+#### Who is the target audience?
+- A person who is interested in hiking.
+- Uses Walking sticks for hiking or everyday walking.
+- Looking for a unique piece that can't be bought in a store.

+#### Why is this the best way to target the audience?
+- The website is designed to lead the customer down through the page to create the initial contact.
+As the person makes their way down the page the learn about the person to build a rapor.
+Next they learn about the types of wood used and a video of the workshop.
+Following this the see some sticks that have been made and the different types of woods used.
+This helps the potential customer to have an idea of what they want.
+At the end they will be able to make contact through the simple contact form provided at the bottom.

+## User Stories

+1. As a user, I want to know where the material was sourced.
+2. As a user, I want to know what wood is used.
+3. As a user, I want to see previous work.
+4. As a user, I want to be able to make contact easily.

 ### Wireframe

 - [Link to my Wireframe on Figma](https://www.figma.com/file/ejZ5n3XOZiFXWCiDn8KqzQPg/Milestone-Project-1?node-id=0%3A1)